Nevada Medicaid Personal Care Services Program: Benefits & Eligibility

 While it is common for persons with Alzheimer’s Disease or a related dementia to meet the level of care need, a diagnosis of dementia in and of itself does not mean one will automatically be functionally eligible.

 Another NV Medicaid Option: the Frail Elderly Waiver, provides a greater variety of home and community based services to assist seniors in living independently.
-This Waiver program allows applicants a higher level of income, but is not an entitlement program.
+This waiver program allows applicants a higher level of income, but is not an entitlement program.
 In some cases, persons may receive assistance simultaneously from the Frail Elderly Waiver and the Personal Care Services Program.

 Qualifying When Over the Limits